peterdremstrup/hapi-bpc/README.md

             // Use null or undefined to not use any ticket - ie. an unauthorized request.

-            // The user ticket is available because of the auth strategy. const userTicket = req.auth.credentials;
+            // The user ticket is available because of the auth strategy. const userTicket = request.auth.credentials;
-            // Note: req.auth.credentials can contain either a user ticket or an object {app, scope, exp} from the app ticket
+            // Note: request.auth.credentials can contain either a user ticket or an object {app, scope, exp} from the app ticket

             const permissions = await bpc.request({
                 path: '/permissions/{some_scope}',